This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Dry peppers are also available at the supermarket, especially health food stores.
 Dry peppers can be stored using airtight containers in a cool and dark place.
 Dried cayenne peppers can be milled to powder using a hand mill.

 Fresh cayenne chili peppers can be used to make spicy drinks, sauce, chutney or can even be used for pickling.
-Make sure you wash them well first — you want to use any dirt, sand or fungicides.
+Make sure you wash them well first; you want to use any dirt, sand or fungicides.

 Here’s a breakdown of some simple ways to use cayenne in your daily health regime:

-- Take capsules: Cayenne capsules or capsaicin capsules are also available for purchase.
+- Take capsules: Cayenne pills or capsaicin capsules are also available for purchase.
 When taking cayenne pills, read the label carefully for dosage instructions.
 It’s best to start with a lower dose to monitor how your body reacts.

 - Apply it topically: There are also creams that contain capsaicin, the main component of cayenne pepper, that can be found in most stores.
 These creams are used to treat skin infections, sore muscles and tension.
 By rubbing a small amount of cream on the affected area, you will feel the pain and irritation subside.
 If you are using a cream, make sure to read the directions carefully so you don’t use too much.
 Also, be sure to wash your hands after applying capsaicin cream because it can cause a burning sensation on your hands.
 Try washing with vinegar and water for the best results.